Irys13/100-days-of-code/log.md

 **Today's Progress**: In last few days I have made design for new portfolio and today started writing it up.

 **Thoughts:** I think that this design is quite chill and have bene very enjoyable to write.
 So this is how I spend my free time after work...
+I would like to make a blog from scratch.
+Time to crank up JS soon (after I have some more rest, work have been particularly stressful recently).

 **Link to work:** https://github.com/Irys13/Portfolio-redesign